datarevenue-berlin/OpenMLOps/README.md

 ### Configuration

-Below we provide a lists the configurable parameters available and its default values.
+Below we provide a lists of the configurable parameters available and their default values.